Cloud Vulnerability DB

 A community-led vulnerabilities database

 Several mitigation strategies are recommended: 1) Replace pickle.loads() with safer alternatives such as JSON serialization for simple data structures or Protocol Buffers/MessagePack for complex data.
 2) If pickle must be used, implement a custom Unpickler with a restricted find_class() method that only allows whitelisted classes.
-3) Bind to localhost (127.0.0.1) instead of 0.0.0.0 if the service is intended for internal use only.
-4) Implement proper authentication and authorization mechanisms (GitHub Advisory).
+3) For internal services, bind to localhost (127.0.0.1) instead of 0.0.0.0.
+4) Implement proper authentication and authorization mechanisms.
+5) Display clear security warnings when starting the service on public interfaces (GitHub Advisory).

 Source: This report was generated using AI